ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     The purpose of investigating the inter-annotator agreement in Figure 8(b) is to assess the quality of AI predictions for organ segmentation.
 Therefore, in Figure 8(b), we asked the two radiologists to annotate these organs from scratch without the use of initial AI annotation—**the AI annotation will not bias the radiologists**.
 As a result, for each organ, we obtained two annotations made independently by the two human experts and one annotation predicted by the AI model.
 Figure 8(b) presented the mutual DSC score of each pair, showing that AI can segment these organs with a similar variance to human experts.

-* **Q: It would be beneficial to have details regarding the training level or expertise of the annotators.**

     One annotator is a trained radiologist with 15 years of experience.
 The other two additional annotators are with 3 years of experience.
-Thanks for your question; we have clarified this in the revised manuscript.

 * **Q: Does the active learning model improve performance of a single annotator, or all annotators.
 In other works, if the segmentations from all three annotators were combined (without the proposed strategy), would they be better or worse than segmentation acquired using the proposed approach?**